Yahaya-Salisu/BabsAudits-reports/reports/Missing-Return-Value/report.md

 - Funds may fail to transfer without reverting
 - Logic that assumes a successful transfer may proceed incorrectly.

-**Recommendation:**

-Use safeTreansfer and safeTransferFrom to support non ERC20 standerd tokens

 **Proof of concept (PoC)**